awhewell/interface-factory/README.md

 the instance of ClassFactory that the application is expected to use.

 There are two methods, `TakeSnapshot` and `RestoreSnapshot`, that let you copy a class factory and restore it respectively.
-These are only intended for use in unit tests, they should not be called in production code.
+These are intended for use in unit tests so that tests can clean up behind themselves.

 There are also a number of static methods for the `Resolve` and `Register` methods found in the class factory.
 All of these static call the corresponding method on